zchee/neovim-wiki/Development-tips.md

     make clint LINT_FILE="src/nvim/ops.c"

 which takes less time than linting all files at once.
+Note that the [nvimdev](https://github.com/tweekmonster/nvimdev.nvim) plugin can do it for you.
 To just lint the tests, use `make testlint`.

 If you are using [Syntastic][syntastic], you can use https://gist.github.com/gilligan/9326904 to add `clint.py` as a checker for C files.
 Note that `clint.py` needs to be in your `PATH` and that you will have to modify `g:syntastic_c_checkers`, otherwise it will default to GCC or make.